ayakzob/webrtc-builder/README.md

 # running the script
 Just run this command. `sh ./build.sh`
+If you are not using apt-get update the git installation line If you want to create qt creator project files update "gn gen out/Debug" line

 The build process takes a good amount of time so be patient. (~2 hours in a decent computer)